At their best, medical exams for life insurance require a lot of hassle. At their worst, exams can be awkward and even painful.

 When No Exam Provides Enough Coverage

 Not all policyholders need coverage for income replacement.
-Coverage without the exam could provide enough coverage if:

 - You’re Getting a Loan: Some loans require life insurance as collateral.
 Usually, you can skip the exam and still buy enough coverage.

 - You’re Estate Planning: Life insurance could provide much-needed liquidity while your heirs dissolve your estate.
 Normally, non-traditional underwriting provides enough coverage.

 - You’re an Empty Nester: When the mortgage is paid off and the kids are off on their own, you may want a smaller life insurance policy — you may have no need for a larger, medical exam policy.

 If you’re an ideal life insurance customer — someone in great health with no complicating factors — you could get accelerated underwriting.